rendermotion/RMPY/docs/source/index.rst

     Go directly to create some rigs.

-    Want to see what are the provided tools to create rigs?
+    Want to see what are the provided tools with interface to create rigs?

     :doc:`/tools`